Indecent Images Solicitors

 Our expertise with offences related to indecent images of children and extreme pornography

-In addition to guiding you through the general process of defending you against indecent images allegations, we will also take the necessary steps to ensure that your rights are protected, the alleged indecent images are correctly and accurately categorised, medical reports (including psychological evaluations) are collated and that the potential impact of a charge would have on you and your family.
+In addition to guiding you through the general process of defending you against indecent images allegations, our solicitors for indecent images will also take the necessary steps to ensure that your rights are protected, the alleged indecent images are correctly and accurately categorised, medical reports (including psychological evaluations) are collated and that the potential impact of a charge would have on you and your family.

 We work with some of the UK’s top criminal defence barristers specialising in indecent images offences, so if your case does go to trial, we can make sure you have expert support for every stage of proceedings.